Religious View On Cremation: Southern Baptist

 What Happens At A Baptist Funeral Service?

 Regardless of a burial or a cremation, Baptist funeral services are usually autonomous, meaning that each church will have its own customs in place.
-A funeral will also be focussed around the wishes of the bereaved and the departed, so it might joyful and uplifting in celebration of the lost life, or it might be a more somber affair.
+A funeral will also be focused around the wishes of the bereaved and the departed, so it might joyful and uplifting in celebration of the lost life, or it might be a more somber affair.

 In most circumstances, songs will be sung, and scriptures will be read, and quite often the Bible verses used within the service will be based around the resurrection of the person into God's Kingdom.